 But here’s where things can get a little tricky.
 The “rare” colors can also be expensive – not because they’re popular, but because unethical breeders market them as unique and rare.
 Those that markup rarer colors generally breed for color (more money) and not health.

 The pedigree of your Beagle is arguably the most important factor that influences Beagle prices.
-This documented history of a puppy can tell you, the new owner, so much about the dog’s future temperament and health.
+This documented history of a puppy can tell you, the new owner, so much about the dog’s future health and temperament.

 Beagle puppies whose ancestors show little or no health issues will cost more than those that do have health issues.
 And while Beagles are relatively healthy and robust dogs, they are susceptible to some ailments, such as hip dysplasia and more.

 But how does a pedigree tell you health information on your Beagle’s ancestors?
 It’s fairly simple.
 For example, seeing “OFA” next to a dog on the pedigree means they suffered from hip dysplasia.
-In addition, you’ll see grades: E (excellent), G (good) or F (fair).
+You’ll also see grades: E (excellent), G (good) or F (fair).

 Hip dysplasia isn’t the only health issue you can see on pedigrees.
-They also test for some eye conditions, elbow dysplasia and more.
+They also test for eye conditions, elbow dysplasia, and more.
 Make sure to thoroughly review the pedigree with the breeder and ask questions when in doubt!

 The American Kennel Club will hold dog-sporting events annually.
-They have competitions in agility, herding, obedience, tracking and so much more.
-Should a Beagle win one of the events, they will forever be crowned champion on the family tree.
+They hold events for agility, herding, obedience, tracking and so much more.
+Should a Beagle win one of these competitions, they will forever be crowned champion on the family tree.